 I was thinking about all the shows and movies that take place in the 1950’s, and there are a lot of them because, well, the 50’s was quite simply The Best Era Ever!
-So what is more fun to watch than a movie set in that era?
+So what is more fun to watch than a movie set in the 50’s?
 NOTHING!
 That’s what!

 Okay, maybe I’m being a little too emphatic.
 Let’s take it down a notch.